E. Gordon Gee

-Elwood Gordon Gee (born February 2, 1944), known as E. Gordon Gee, is an American academic.
-As of 2020, he was serving his second term as President of West Virginia University; his first term was from 1981 to 1985.
-Gee has held more university presidencies than any other American.
+Elwood Gordon Gee (born February 2, 1944) is an American academic administrator.
+From 2014 to 2025, he served his second term as president of West Virginia University; his first term there was from 1981 to 1985.
+Gee is said to have held more university presidencies (or their equivalent titles) than any other American.
 He was head of University of Colorado Boulder from 1985 to 1990, of Ohio State University from 1990 to 1997, of Brown University from 1998 to 2000, of Vanderbilt University from 2000 to 2007, and of Ohio State University for a second time from 2007 to 2013.
-Time rated Gee one of the top 10 college presidents in the United States for 2010.

-Gee stepped down from the Ohio State presidency on July 1, 2013, in response to a series of controversies relating to comments he made, the last of which involved anti-Catholic comments allegedly made in jest about the University of Notre Dame.
-He then headed an Ohio State-based think tank before returning to West Virginia University.
+Gee stepped down from the Ohio State presidency in 2013 after controversies about anti-Catholic comments allegedly made in jest about the University of Notre Dame.
+He headed an Ohio State-based think tank before returning to West Virginia University.

 Early life, education, and early career

-Gee was born and grew up in Vernal, Utah, 171 miles (275 km) east of Salt Lake City, the son of an oil company employee and a school teacher.
-Raised a Mormon, he served a mission in Germany and Italy.
-Gee is an Eagle Scout and a recipient of the Distinguished Eagle Scout Award.
-Gee attended the University of Utah and graduated with a B.A. in history in 1968.
-After earning a J.D. from Columbia University Law School in 1971 and an Ed.D. from Teachers College, Columbia University in 1972, Gee was named a judicial fellow and staff assistant to the Supreme Court for one year.
+Gee was born in Vernal, Utah which is southeast of Salt Lake City, the son of an oil company employee and a school teacher.
+Growing up a Mormon in Vernal, he served a mission in Germany and Italy.
+He is an Eagle Scout and a recipient of the Distinguished Eagle Scout Award.
+He attended the University of Utah and graduated with a B.A. in history in 1968.
+After earning a J.D. from Columbia Law School in 1971 and an Ed.D. from Teachers College, Columbia University in 1972, Gee was named a judicial fellow and staff assistant to the Supreme Court for one year.

-After clerking for Chief Justice of the United States Warren Burger, Gee accepted a position as professor and associate dean at Brigham Young University in Provo, Utah.
+After clerking for Chief Justice Warren Burger, Gee accepted a position as professor and associate dean at Brigham Young University.
 He became dean and professor at West Virginia University's law school in 1979, and president of the university two years later.
 As president of a university at age 37, he was one of the youngest chief executives in academia at the time.